Quotes from Trusted Companies:

 Most insurance carriers such as MetLife Guaranteed Income Builder annuity, Mass Mutual RetireEase Choice and New York Life Guaranteed Future Income Annuity allow flexibility options like withdrawals before commencement of income.
 You have the option to change the income start date at least one time after the deposit date.
 These "new" income start dates and income rates are established at deposit or application time.
 This gives you added flexibility in your retirement income planning.
 Some longevity annuities have a small death benefit if you die prematurely before and after income starts so you do not lose your principal deposit.
 This "Cash Refund" option gives a full return of deposit to your beneficiaries net of any income received from possible income payment to you.
 New deferred income annuities also called longevity insurance have optional "Cash Out" features along with cost of living adjustment increases to keep up with inflation.
 Optional Inflation COLA (Cost of living adjustments) from 2% -5% and CPI-U index are available.
 Longevity insurance is a low cost pure pension product with no annual fees that allows you to defer income as long as 45 years.
 Check with our advisors to see which products and riders are available to you before purchase or get a QLAC quote.

 Longevity Insurance is taking a one time deposit and guaranteeing lifetime income later in life.
 Structured correctly this later in life income can be timed for the future health care expenses also called long-term care.
 Most longevity insurance, also called QLAC when using IRA deposited dollars, have a flexible income start date.
 This flexible income start date has a 10 year income range from the set initial start date of the longevity annuity/insurance.
-Example, $75,000 deposit into longevity annuity for a 60 years old with the income start date in 20years would give the annuity holder $6,000 per month.
-This $6,000 per month income could be turned on sooner by 5 years at a slightly lower income rate or pushed back by 5 years at a slightly higher income rate.
+The 10 year income range is locked in from the initial purchase so your long term health care needs can be planned for.
+Example, a small $75,000 one time deposit into longevity annuity for a 60 years old Male with the income start date in 20 years would give the annuity holder over $30,000 per year.
+This $30,000 annual income could be turned on sooner by 5 years at a slightly lower income rate or pushed back by 5 years at a higher income rate.
 Remember there is NO health questions when applying so this might be a viable alternative to traditional long-term care insurance.